 We are grateful to Mike Saks for sharing his result (i.e., Theorem A.1) with us and allowing us to include it in this write-up.
 We are also grateful to Emanuele Viola and David Zuckerman for useful discussions; in particular, our discussions with Emanuele led to Theorem 3.4.
+We thank Roei Tell for pointing out inaccuracies and unclarities in previous versions.
 O.G. was partially supported by the Minerva Foundation with funds from the Federal German Ministry for Education and Research.